- 374shares

 What is the average hotel occupancy rate?

-For the most part, between 2015 and 2019, global hotel occupancy rates have remained between 50% and 80%, with peaks and troughs in line with seasonality.
+For the most part, between 2022 and 2023, global hotel occupancy rates have remained between 50% and 65%, with peaks and troughs in line with seasonality.
 However, there have been some occasions where occupancy has drifted outside these margins.
-In June 2017, for example, the occupancy rate of hotels in the Middle East and Africa fell to just 47.5%.
-Europe has exceeded a rate of 80% thrice during the given time frame, once in September 2015, September 2016 and again in September 2017.
+In January 2022, for example, the occupancy rate of hotels in Europe fell to just 34%.
+Compare that to August 2022, where European hotels saw an occupancy rate of 74%; the highest of any continent over the same time period.

-According to this data, as at May 2019, the hotel occupancy rates in key regions was as follows:
+According to this data, as at August 2022, the hotel occupancy rates in key regions was as follows:

-- Asia Pacific: 68.5%
+• Asia Pacific: 62%

-- Middle East and Africa: 51.7%
+• Middle East and Africa: 63%

 What is a good occupancy rate for a hotel?

-In general a good hotel occupancy rate will depend on:
+In general, a good hotel occupancy rate will depend on:

-- The type of hotel
+• The type of hotel

-- The location
+• The location

-- Guest experience and reviews
+• Guest experience and reviews

-- Quality and variety of amenities
+• Quality and variety of amenities

 Looking at occupancy rate in isolation is rather meaningless, you need to evaluate it in conjunction with other metrics to understand if increasing, or decreasing, your occupancy rate is the right thing to attempt.

-However it’s not a realistic expectation to think you can have a full hotel all the time.
+However, it’s not a realistic expectation to think you can have a full hotel all the time.
 You may have empty rooms sometimes – most often this occurs on weeknights.
-You may also have times of the year where you don’t see as much business, and your occupancy rate dips lower than you would like.
+You may also have times of the year when you don’t see as much business, and your occupancy rate dips lower than you would like.
 For example, if your hotel is located in a popular ski destination, you may see lower occupancy during the summer months.
 A hotel at the beach will expect lower occupancy rates in the winter.

 Comparing yourself with other hotels in the area can help you get a good gauge of whether you have a competitive occupancy rate.
 A newer hotel in a prime location will often see higher occupancy rates, but only if your costs are fair and you treat customers well.

-How to improve hotel occupancy
+How to improve hotel occupancy rate

-Fortunately for any hotel that may be struggling, or that just wants to see higher numbers for occupancy because they have empty rooms, there are plenty of tips to improve hotel occupancy rate numbers.
+Fortunately, for any hotel that may be struggling, or that just wants to see higher numbers for occupancy because they have empty rooms, there are plenty of tips to improve hotel occupancy rate numbers.
 Cleanliness, price, and guest experience are big factors, but there is so much more you can do.

-#1 Create packages and promotions
+1. Create packages and promotions

 When your hotel has something more to offer than the competition around you, your occupancy rates are going to go up.
 That’s a good thing, and it’s something you want to see.
 But think carefully about the packages and promotions you want to offer.